coffee2code/disable-search/readme.txt

 This plugin prevents WordPress from allowing and handling any search requests from the front-end of the site.
 Specifically, this plugin:

 * Prevents the search form from appearing if the theme uses the standard `get_search_form()` function to display the search form.
-* Prevents the search form from appearing if the theme uses a searchform.php template
+* Prevents the search form from appearing if the theme uses a `searchform.php` template
 * Prevents the search item from appearing in the admin tool bar when shown on the front-end.
 * Disables the search widget.
   * Removes the Search widget from the list of available widgets
-  * Deactivates any search widgets currently in use in any sidebars (they are hidden, not deleted; they'll still be in the proper locations if this plugin gets deactivated)
+  * Deactivates any search widgets currently in use in any sidebars (they are hidden, not deleted; they'll reappear in their original locations if this plugin gets deactivated)
-* With or without the search form, the plugin prevents any direct or manual requests by visitors, via either GET or POST requests, from actually returning any search results.
+* With or without a search form, the plugin prevents any direct or manual requests by visitors, via either GET or POST requests, from actually returning any search results.
 * Submitted attempts at a search will be given a 404 File Not Found response, rendered by your site's 404.php template, if present.
 * Disables output of `SearchAction` in SEO schema by the [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) plugin.